 Kindergarten through grade 2

 Because the normative results for The Pragmatics Checklist included children with hearing loss up to age 7, it is appropriate for use through grade 2 as a parent-completed checklist.
 For ages 5, 6, 7 it is desired for the parents to identify any of the items in which the child is able to only use a few words to express themselves, especially for the 17 items that mastery is achieved between 48-54 months and the 1 item of mastery between 54-60 months.
 If the checklist has been completed by the families before and they have already checked that the earlier skills were mastered, it would be appropriate to just circle the items of interest (non mastered and/or most age-appropriate).
-Interpretation guide shown is available in Teacher Tools.
+Interpretation guide shown is available with the fillable version of the Pragmatics Checklist. .

 Another, or additional option, that may be useful for monitoring development or program planning is Checklist of Socio-Pragmatic Language Behaviors for Students with Sensory Impairment.
 This checklist was found on the internet authorless, and was reformatted to fit on one page.
 It has been included free for use.
 It includes many of the items from the Pragmatics Checklist in a manner more appropriate to school-age (K+) students.
 It is NOT normed or validated in any way but could be useful for planning or monitoring progress.
 If you developed this material please contact me so your name can be specified as author.